 Binge Watch Your Way to Better Fluency

 The question will be asked… should you use Netflix to learn a new language?
 Probably not if you are picking up a second language for the first time because these language learning extensions won’t teach you the grammar and the fundamentals.
+However, it is a fun way to learn language by immersion.
 If you are already familiar with a language, then go ahead and use Netflix to get more exposure.
 It might help to build your listening skills too.

 Learning with Netflix is one of the fun ways to master a language.
 But there are other unusual tools too.